Romea/romea-core-path-following/README.md

-# Romea Core Path Following Library
+# romea_core_path_following

-The **Romea Core Path Following Library** provides an implementation of a trajectory-following algorithm that can control a robot's deviation from its path as well as its speed.
+This project is C++ library that provides an implementation of a trajectory-following algorithm that can control a robot's deviation from its path as well as its speed.
 This is achieved by using the commands and sliding algorithms defined in the **romea_core_control** library.

 This algorithm enables the robot to follow complex trajectories based on the **romea_core_path** library, potentially allowing for maneuvers such as half-turns or U-turns.
 It takes as input the results from a path matching algorithm provided in the **romea_core_path_matching** library.